0xobelisk/obelisk-engine/packages/sui-client/README.md

-# Obelisk Client SDK
+# Dubhe Client SDK

-Obelisk is client agnostic: any client -- a browser, a game engine, or an ios/android app -- can implement the synchronization protocol and a client-side cache to replicate Store tables, along with the necessary infrastructure to send transactions to the World.
+Dubhe is client agnostic: any client -- a browser, a game engine, or an ios/android app -- can implement the synchronization protocol and a client-side cache to replicate Store tables, along with the necessary infrastructure to send transactions to the World.

 Currently we only support browsers, Node and the COCOS game engine.